realFrankieWilson/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 13. Being unique is better than being perfect
 * Takes a list of words as input and prnts only words that appear exactly once.
 * input format: One line, one word
 * Output format: One line, one word
 * Words should be sorted

+### 14. It must be in that file
+* Displays lines containing the pattern "root" from the file /etc/passwd

+### 15. Count that word
+* Displays the number of lines that's contained in the pattern "bin" in the file /etc/passwd

+### 16. What's next?
+* Displays lnes containing the pattern "root" and 3 lines after them in the file /etc/passwd.

+### 17. I hate bins
+* Displays all the lines in the file /etc/passwd that do not contain the pattern "bin"

+### 18. Letters only please